dereksonderegger/444/docs/31_RPackages.md

 [vignette](https://cran.r-project.org/web/packages/roxygen2/vignettes/rd.html)
 for `roxygen2`.
 If/when the information in this chapter seems insufficient, that should be your next resource.

 The documentation information is built in comments and so documentation lines always start with a `#'`.
-For both datasets and functions, the first couple of lines give the short title and description.
+For both data sets and functions, the first couple of lines give the short title and description.

 ```r